Geographic Load Balancing Definition

 DNS geographic load balancing configures a domain in the Domain Name System (DNS) so requests are distributed across multiple servers in various locations.

 Online algorithms for geographical load balancing reroute traffic based on data and other parameters like location, availability and performance.
 When the browser resolves the hostname to an IP address in DNS load balancing, the traffic will be sent to a web server that can handle the information with little latency.

-Does Avi Networks Offer Geographic Server Load Balancing?
+Does The VMware NSX Advanced Load Balancer Offer Geographic Server Load Balancing?

 Yes.
-Avi Networks delivers global server load balancing (GSLB), also known as geographic server load balancing, for enterprise customers.
+The VMware NSX Advanced Load Balancer delivers global server load balancing (GSLB), also known as geographic server load balancing, for enterprise customers.
 This capability includes:

 - Active / Active data center traffic distribution

 - Active / Standby data center traffic distribution

 - Geolocation database and location mapping

 - Data center persistenceRich visibility and metrics for all transactions

 For more on the actual implementation of load balancers, check out our Application Delivery How-To Videos or watch the Global Server Load Balancing How To Video here: